 By adding response categories that distinguish opposite-sex and same-sex spouses and unmarried partners, we make it possible to see cases where the reported relationship category is inconsistent with the sex reported for the two members of the couple.
 This results in some coupled households being 'mismatched.'
 Figure 3 shows two examples of households in which the relationship and sex reports are inconsistent.
 In the first (pictured on the left side of Figure 3), a man is reported as the female householder's same-sex spouse.
 In the second (pictured on the right), both people are reported as male, but 'opposite-sex spouse' is reported as the relationship category.
-These types of inconsistent reports are mainly due to inadvertent mistakes, but likely also reflect some cases in which transgender people have made do with the limited sex response categories that are available on the survey.
+These types of inconsistent reports are mainly due to inadvertent mistakes.
 The editing process creates consistency between the relationship and sex reports.

-The rationale for resolving these inconsistencies in CPS is based on data from the largest test conducted in the decennial program-the 2015 National Content Test (NCT).5 The test was nationally representative, with a sample of about 1.18 million households.
+The rationale for resolving these inconsistencies in CPS is based on data from the largest test conducted in the decennial program-the 2015 National Content Test (NCT).
+The test was nationally representative, with a sample of about 1.18 million households.
 It employed a split panel design for the relationship question, allowing comparisons of the control and test questions.
 The test included paper, internet, and Telephone Questionnaire Assistance (TQA) modes.
 Nonresponse follow-up was not included in the 2015 NCT.
 The results were weighted using a basic household weight.
 The internet instrument contained an automated check, which was triggered when the reported sex values for the householder and their spouse or partner did not agree with the relationship value chosen (e.g., both the householder and their spouse or partner were reported as male and their relationship was reported as opposite-sex).
-For those respondents who made a change using this automated check, the largest group changed the sex of the spouse.6
+For those respondents who made a change using this automated check, the largest group changed the sex of the spouse.

-5 For the report detailing the test of the relationship question, see: https://www2.census.gov/programs-surveys/decennial/2020/program-management/final-analysis-reports/2015nct-relationship-question-experiment.pdf
+&lt;sup>5 For the report detailing the test of the relationship question, see: https://www2.census.gov/programs-surveys/decennial/2020/program-management/final-analysis-reports/2015nct-relationship-question-experiment.pdf